Optimization of entanglement depends on whether a black hole is extremal: Introduction

-Interestingly, our observations suggest a qualitative similarity in the entanglement harvesting profiles between the nonextremal and extremal scenarios.
-In both cases, entanglement harvesting monotonically decreases with increasing detector transition energy.
+Our observations suggest a qualitative similarity in the entanglement profiles between the nonextremal and extremal scenarios.
+In both cases, entanglement monotonically decreases with increasing detector transition energy.
+This is probably due to the fact that the nature of spacetime does not change drastically outside the horizon.
 However, there are some quantitative differences.
-For instance, for low detector transition energy, one may harvest more entanglement from the nonextremal background.
-While for moderately high transition energy, harvesting from the extremal background is always the maximum.
-The harvesting in both instances is periodic with respect to the distance $d_{n}$ that distinguishes different null paths and with respect to the distance $d_{s}$ of the static detector.
+For instance, for low detector transition energy, one may get more entanglement from the nonextremal background.
+While for moderately high transition energy, entanglement from the extremal background is always the maximum.
+The entanglement in both instances is periodic with respect to the distance $d_{n}$ that distinguishes different null paths and with respect to the distance $d_{s}$ of the static detector.
 With increasing detector transition energy, this periodicity increases, and the amplitude decreases.
-Moreover, we also study the origin of the harvested entanglement, i.e., we investigate whether the harvested entanglement is due to the vacuum fluctuation of the field, called true harvesting, or due to the communication between the detectors.
-We specify our observations in this scenario that the entire harvesting is due to both the true and communication-based harvesting, and the contribution from the communication channel is even greater compared to true harvesting.